 You do not need to know about the technical specifics of how these interactives work in order to use this website.
 However, for those interested, these will be small Python experiences written in Sketchingpy that run via WebAssembly using PyScript.
 You don't need to install any special software to make this happen.
 See our open source repository and our open souce credits.

 Let's get started.
-Each section of this website dives into one aspect of analysis.
-Each is a "mini-lab" in which you can operate analysis tools as described in our scientific paper (preprint).
+Each section of this website dives into one aspect of analysis through a "mini-lab" in which you can operate analysis tools as described in our scientific paper (preprint).

 Citations for intro